 Check Today's Rates →

-CapEx: Capital Expenditures
+CapEx: Capital Expenditures in Real Estate

 Capital Expenditures and Accounting

-Commercial and Multifamily Investors Should Factor CapEx Into Rent Pricing
+Multifamily Investors Should Factor CapEx Into Rent Pricing

-One of the biggest mistakes made by less experienced commercial and multifamily real estate investors is failing to incorporate capital expenditure costs into their rent pricing.
+One of the biggest mistakes made by less experienced multifamily and commercial real estate investors is failing to incorporate capital expenditure costs into their rent pricing.
 Investors may believe that they will benefit by charging rent prices significantly lower than their competitors, but often, they are shortchanging themselves, as they may not be able to afford to make significant repairs if part of an important building component fails or needs unexpected repairs (i.e. a leaking roof or a failed AC system).